• Skip to primary navigation

 • Add all ingredients into a food processor, process for 1 to 2 minutes or until finely ground.

-• Transfer mixture into a bowl and mix with a spoon.
+• Transfer mixture into a bowl and mix with a spoon, to bring the dough together.

-• Make 1 tablespoon measure balls, pinch with fingertips to hold together and roll into balls.
-Store in the refrigerator.
-(The balls might feel a touch greasy when rolling, but they firm up upon refrigeration)
+• Make 1 tablespoon measure balls, pinch with fingertips to hold together and roll into balls, between the palm of your hands.
+Keep them stored in the refrigearotr.

 Notes

-Medjool dates - 6 dates (by weight) - 3.2 ounces or 92 grams after removing pits.
+Medjool dates - 6 dates weigh 3.2 ounces or 92 grams (after removing pits).

 If using Deglet Nour dates, use 15 to 18 dates for the recipe.